-Hardy Planting Zone – Our Shumard oak trees grow in USDA Hardiness Zones 3 through 9, which covers most of the United States.
+Hardy Planting Zone – Our Shumard oak trees grow in USDA Hardiness Zones 3 through 9, covering most of the United States.

 Bloom Season – Shumard oaks will bloom between March and April, depending on your zone and weather conditions.

 Bloom Color – It will produce greenish catkins in the spring, and the leaves are green.